 An inquiry into Indigenous Australian history, Australian history & homes & journeys

-- What can we learn about through viewing art, songs, stories and dance?
+- What can we learn about Australia’s history from viewing art, songs, stories and dance?

-An inquiry into the natural world, living things, humans’ rights & responsibilities, sustainable practise & weather
+An inquiry into the natural world, living things, humans’ rights & responsibilities, sustainable practises.

 An inquiry into community engagement & how communities function.

-Communities develop according to the needs, ideals and common interests
+Communities develop and change to serve the needs, ideals & common interests of its members.

-- What is my place in the community?
+- What is my role in the community?

-- How do groups & individuals respond to the needs, ideals & common interests of a community?
+- How do we respond to the needs, ideals & common interests of a community?